xnuter/perf-gauge/examples/README.md

 ## No-connection reuse

 The difference in the tail latency might be partially explained by more expensive connection establishment.
-Let's run benchmarks without connection reuse (just removing the `--conn_reuse` parameter).
+Let's run benchmarks without connection reuse (just removing the `--conn_reuse` parameter and changing the max rate to `3,5k TPS`, which can be handled by all three services).

 ![](./prom/comare-all-no-connection-reuse.png)